 The Rules for Flying With CBD

 You can officially stop stressing and start packing.
 In the past, the TSA did not differentiate between certain marijuana and hemp-derived products.
 But in early 2019, the TSA announced that travelers can now legally pack CBD in both carry-on luggage and checked baggage!
 Just make sure that your product is no more than 0.3% THC on a dry weight basis or is FDA-approved.
-That means that a hemp-based CBD is completely fine to fly with.
+That means that hemp CBD is completely fine to fly with.
 If you have a marijuana-based CBD product, you need to make sure it complies with the above regulations.

 A Word of Warning

 TSA isn’t looking for drugs when they do a bag search.
 They’re looking for weapons and other things that can make passengers unsafe.
 With that being said, they will hand over any suspicious items to the police.
 So, if you’re looking to breeze through security, having multiple CBD products out in the open, you might want to rethink your approach.
 Pack only what you will need for your trip.
-Sure, it’s legal to fly with, but the laws are always changing, and a TSA agent might not be able to differentiate between legal and illegal cannabis and having to deal with misinformed local authorities is not a fun way to start or end any trip.
+Sure, it’s legal to fly with, but the laws are always changing, and a TSA agent might not be able to differentiate between legal and illegal cannabis.
+Having to deal with misinformed local authorities is not a fun way to start or end any trip.

 Tips for Flying with CBD in the U.S